Dover Earnings Preview

 Refrigeration & Equipment Could Be A Harbinger

 Fluids and Engineered Systems were buoyed by acquisitions last quarter.
 They will likely remain outliers until their results are on an apples-to-apples basis.
-Every business line saw revenue growth except for Refrigeration and Equipment.
-In the past the company has lost market share within one of its major food customers.
+Every business line saw revenue growth except for Refrigeration & Equipment.
+In the past, the company has lost market share within one of its major food customers.
 Vendors appear to be competing in an environment where retail sales growth is anemic.

-September retail sales rose 1.6% in September, higher than the 0.2% decline in August, yet shy of the 1.7% expected.
-Such headwinds usually portend a lack of pricing power and cut throat competition among vendors.
+Retail sales rose 1.6% in September, higher than the 0.2% decline in August, yet shy of the 1.7% expected.
+Such headwinds usually portend a lack of pricing power and cut-throat competition among vendors.
 Can shaping equipment was positive last quarter, but as long as softness in the commercial food equipment sector persists it could be rough sledding for the Refrigeration & Equipment segment.

 Conclusion

 DOV is up over 38% Y/Y. The stock has benefited from the rise in financial markets.
 I do not believe the global economy is on strong enough footing to spur growth for Dover long-term.
-DOV is a hold into earnings.
+DOV is a Hold into earnings.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.